lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 #### 6.4.5.
 Strike Effects

+#### 6.4.5.1.
+Hand Strike

-**Hand Strike**: The default strike is a hand strike.
+The default strike is a hand strike.
 When a minion strikes with a hand strike at close range, he does an amount of damage equal to his strength to the opposing minion.
 Minions have a default strength of 1.

 Ⓡ Any non-ranged, non-weapon strike that deals damage based on the striking minion's strength, or any minion's non-ranged damage-dealing innate strike is a "hand strike".

+#### 6.4.5.2.
+Destroy Equipment

-**Destroy Equipment**: This effect will burn an equipment card of the opposing minion.
+This effect will burn an equipment card of the opposing minion.
 If there is more than one piece of equipment on the opposing minion, the striking minion chooses which one is burned.
 The equipment can still be used up to the point at which the destroy equipment strike resolves.
 The effect may specify destroy weapon instead of equipment, in which case a weapon must be chosen.

+#### 6.4.5.3.
+Steal Equipment

-**Steal Equipment**: This effect is like destroy equipment, except that instead of being burned, the equipment card is moved to the striking minion.
+This effect is like destroy equipment, except that instead of being burned, the equipment card is moved to the striking minion.
 The stolen equipment may not be used by bearer during the current round of combat.
 The equipment is retained by the stealing minion after combat ends.

+#### 6.4.5.4.
+First Strike

-**First Strike**: A strike done with first strike is resolved before a normal strike.
+A strike done with first strike is resolved before a normal strike.
 Thus, if the opposing minion is burned or sent to torpor by a strike done with first strike, his strike will not be resolved at all.
 If the opposing minion was striking with a weapon that is stolen or destroyed with first strike, then the opposing minion simply loses his strike altogether.
 If both